 - Complete 2,000 total Supervised Professional Experience (SPE) hours.
 This includes direct service hours as well as participation in all training and supervision activities (e.g., professional seminars, training modules, staff meetings, peer review meetings, case conference, video group/peer supervision, individual supervision, and supervision of groups, outreach, consultation, program evaluation, and peer programs), as well as other professional activities (e.g., formal case presentation, professional seminar, outreach requirements, program evaluation project, committee participation).

-- 25% of the total Supervised Professional Experience (SPE) must be in direct service activities.
+- Have completed 25% (or 500 hours) of supervised direct service delivery.
 This includes intake/clinical assessment, triage, individual and conjoint therapy, group therapy, outreach presentations, direct consultation, and provision of training and supervision to peer educators.

 - Satisfy any and all additional competency requirements of the internship, as indicated by satisfactory response to any informal and/or formal remediation instituted during the internship.